 - Withdrawal of money form companies can be difficult.

 Starting a sole trader business is quite easy.
 The administration and registration requirements are very simple and one can begin trading any time he likes.
 Operating as a sole trader does not require working alone and one can employ people to work for them.
 Ultimately the owner is personally and wholly liable for the business and the debts.

-On the other hand as there is no legal distinction between the personal finance and the business finance of a sole trader, one does not have to go through a complex procedure in order to take money for personal use.
+On the other hand, as there is no legal distinction between the personal finance and the business finance of a sole trader, one does not have to go through a complex procedure in order to make money for personal use.

 - Maintaining accurate accounting and business records – like that of costs, sales and expenses.

 - Unlimited liability – all the business claims and debts are the liability of the sole trader alone.